Bose A30 Aviation Headset In-Depth Review: Why It's Still the #1 ANR Headset to Buy

 Does the A30 have different noise cancellation settings?

-Yes Bose specifies three selectable modes of noise cancellation to accommodate different environments and preferences.
+Yes.
+Bose specifies three selectable modes of noise cancellation (Low, Medium, and High) engineered for different environments and preferences.

 Is the Bose A30 FAA TSO certified?